Causal Bandits for Linear Structural Equation Models: Algorithm

 \paragraph{Sketch of the result:} We are ready to present the first part of the regret result.
 The events that do not satisfy the conditions of Lemma \ref{lm:bound_l_paths} will incur a constant term in the regret.
-We will use \citet[Theorem 20.5]{lattimore2020bandit} to control the probability of such events.
-Subsequently, we will use Lemma \ref{lm:bound_l_paths} to analyze each of $L$ components of the regret.
-The structure of graph $\mcG$ will affect the regret through degree $d$ and the longest causal path length $L$ as implied by Lemma \ref{lm:bound_l_paths}.
-Note that these results are for a time instance $t \in [T]$, but we aim to bound the cumulative regret.
+Since $\epsilon$ is assumed to be $1$-sub-Gaussian, we can use \citet[Theorem 20.5]{lattimore2020bandit} to control the probability of such events.
+Subsequently, we will use Lemma \ref{lm:bound_l_paths} to analyze each of $L+1$ components of the regret.
+The structure of the graph $\mcG$ will affect the regret through degree $d$ and the longest causal path length $L$ as implied by Lemma \ref{lm:bound_l_paths}.
+Note that these results are for a time instance $t \in [T]$, but we aim to find bounds on the cumulative regret.
 Furthermore, the properties of the intervention space have not been accounted for yet.
 The term $\lambda_{T}$, which will be defined shortly, captures these effects and is analyzed in a separate result (Theorem \ref{th:regret_ucb_part2}).

 \begin{theorem} Under Assumption~\ref{assumption:boundedness}, the regret of \algonameUCB{} is bounded by

 where we have set

 \end{theorem}